fuel/parser/README.md

 ## Installing parsers

 Only SimpleTags is included.
-While many other drivers are included, their libraries are not and are by default expected in app/vendor/lib_name (lowercase lib_name), you'll have to download them yourself.
+While many other drivers are included, their libraries are not and are by default expected in `app/vendor/lib_name` (lowercase lib_name), you'll have to download them yourself.
+Don't change the casing or anything, keep it as much original as possible within the `vendor/lib_name` dir to keep updating easy (also because some come with their own autoloader).

 You can configure them to be loaded from other locations by copying the parser.php config file to your app and editing it.